tomasgomes/docker_images/nextflow_kallisto_sc/README.md

 ## Description

 This image is used to run a kallisto-bustools nextflow pipeline.
 The entrypoint of the image is `nextflow`.
+The nextflow pipeline can be found [here](https://github.com/tomasgomes/quantification_nextflow).

 TODO: